p36-io/cap-ui5-gpt-chat/README.md

 - Chat with a selectable OpenAI model including the GPT-3.5 (`gpt-3.5-turbo`) model powering [ChatGPT](https://chatgpt.com/)
 - Multi-user support for individual chats
 - Selectable and maintainable personalities for the AI chatbot
-- Chat history for each user (everything is stored in a database)
+- Chat history for each user (everything is stored in the database)
 - Per chat option to enable streaming responses from the OpenAI API
-- Code-Highlighting for code snippets in the chat history
+- Code-Highlighting for code snippets in the chat messages
 - Ready to be deployed to SAP BTP Cloud Foundry

 ### Technical Aspects